DeKalb County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended.
-While the exact suspension period can vary depending on your prior record, a first offense typically results in a suspension of [Research and insert specific suspension period for first DUI offense in Tennessee with a BAC over 0.08].
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended according to Tennessee law.

 If You Refused Testing

-Tennessee, like most states, has an implied consent law.
-This means that by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
-Refusing to submit to testing carries significant penalties.
+Refusing to submit to a breath, blood, or urine test carries a longer suspension under Tennessee's implied consent law.
+This law states that by driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing results in a harsher penalty than failing the test.

 The ALR/Administrative Hearing